Public policy: Policy analysis

 In the contemporary era, there has been a massive influx of policy analysis.
-However, there is no evidence to suggest that this influx has aided to solving policy issues.
+However, there is no evidence to suggest that this influx has helped solve policy issues.

-Distributive theory claims that legislatures in reality have little use for information that pertains to the policies they vote on.
+Distributive theory claims that, in reality, legislatures have little use for information about the policies they vote on.

-It has been determined that instead of certain fields having a higher concentration of information and analysis, it is rather competitive issues that are focused on more.
-The same report this was determined from also reported that information and analysis only seemed to affect issues over a long-term period and thusly ineffective at reactionary action.
+It has been determined that, rather than certain fields having a higher concentration of information and analysis, the focus is on competitive issues.
+The same report from which this was determined also reported that information and analysis only seemed to affect issues over a long-term period and thus were ineffective at reactionary action.

 Policy design

-Policy design entails conscious and deliberate effort to define policy aims and map them instrumentally.
-Policy design proposes critical analysis of policy instruments and their implementation.
+Policy design entails a conscious and deliberate effort to define policy aims and map them instrumentally.
+Policy design proposes a critical analysis of policy instruments and their implementation.
 Uncertainties policy designers face include (in brief):